jonasoesch/p9/5-implementation.md

 #### Canvas or WebGL

 Finally, we could handle the rendering of the pixels directly by using HTML `canvas` instead of SVG.
 But with current browsers and on current hardware, rendering performance has been shown to be about equal [@Horak-18:comparingrendering].
-WebGL on the other hand is clealy faster but would have complicated the rendering considerably [@Kee-12:comparinginteractive].
+WebGL, on the other, hand is faster but would have made the implementation considerably more complicated [@Kee-12:comparinginteractive].

 ## Logging